 I’m looking forward to this potential new phase of Financial Samurai.
 Don’t worry, I’ve got at least 15 previously written posts and guest posts to go through before any significant changes take affect.
 Maybe by that time I’ll have regenerated my thick skin to take on the body blows once again.
 Or maybe new readers might change my mind.
 Here’s to feeling up and in again!

 Update 2019: I lasted for another 6 years since writing this post, but am once again fading fast as I’m now a dad to a two year old lovely boy.
 He is the most wonderful person ever, but boy does he take a lot of time and energy to take care of.
 Because of my boy, I’ve decided to keep Financial Samurai going for another 20 years until 2039.
-Financial Samurai will be an insurance policy for my son just in case he gets rejected everywhere and can’t find something he loves to do.
+Financial Samurai will be a career insurance policy for my son just in case he gets rejected everywhere and can’t find something he loves to do.

 My goal of achieving $200,000 a year in passive income has been hit.